AnGodel/TFM_Image_segmentation_ellipsometric_maps/Instructions to install working environment and use the repo.md

 # Instructions to install working environment

-- Make sure you have Anaconda (or Miniconda) installed in your system.
+- Make sure you have [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) installed in your system.
-  - (link to anaconda install instructions)

-- Download or clone the repo from GitHub and place it in a local folder in your computer
+- Download or clone the repo from GitHub and place it in a local folder in your computer.

-- Open a terminal and activate the base conda environment
+- Open a terminal and activate the base conda environment.

-- In the terminal, navigate to the folder where the repo is located
+- In the terminal, navigate to the folder where the repo is located:

   `$ cd <YOURPATHTOREPO>/TFM_Image_segmentation_ellipsometric_maps`

-- Build the conda environment using the provided .yml file:
+- Build the conda environment using the provided .yml file and activate it:

   `$ conda env create --file ellimaps_env.yml`

+  `$ conda activate ellimaps`

 - Manually install the nanofilm_package: